dboddie/Jungle-Journey/README.txt

 To fire a weapon, press the Return key.
 There are four different types of weapon available in the game.

-Alternatively, you may may using an analogue joystick connected to a Plus 1 expansion interface.
-Select joystick controls by pressing the J key on the title page.
-Press K to select keyboard controls.
+Alternatively, you may may using an analogue.
+Select joystick controls by pressing the Fire button on the title page to start the game.
+Press Space to start the game with keyboard controls.

 Other keys can be used to control the game: